orbitalquark/textadept/doc/08_Preferences.md

     --M.menu = require 'textadept.menu'

-Now when Textadept looks for *modules/textadept/init.lua*, it will load yours instead of its own, and load everything but the menu.
+Now when Textadept looks for *modules/textadept/init.lua*, it will load yours in place of its own, and load everything but the menu.
 If instead you wanted to completely change the menu structure, you would first create a new *menu.lua* and then put it in *~/.textadept/modules/textadept/*.
-Textadept will now load your *menu.lua* instead of its own.
+Textadept will now load your *menu.lua* rather than its own.

 [LuaDoc]: api/index.html

-### Language-Specific
+#### Language-Specific

 Similar to generic modules, putting your own language-specific module in *~/.textadept/modules/* causes Textadept to load that module for editing the language's code instead of the default one in *modules/* (if the latter exists).
-For example, copying the default Lua language-specific module from *modules/lua/* to *~/.textadept/modules/* causes Textadept to use that module for editing Lua code instead of the default one.
-If you make custom changes to these kinds of copies of language-specific modules, you will likely want to update them with each new Textadept release.
-Instead of potentially wasting time merging your changes, you can run custom code independent of a module in the module's *post_init.lua* file.
+For example, copying the default Lua language-specific module from *modules/lua/* to *~/.textadept/modules/* causes Textadept to use that module for editing Lua code in place of the default one.
+However, if you make custom changes to that module and upgrade Textadept later, the module may no longer be compatible.
+Rather than potentially wasting time merging changes, you can run custom code independent of a module in the module's *post_init.lua* file.
 For example, instead of copying the `lua` module and creating an `events.LANGUAGE_MODULE_LOADED` event handler to use tabs, you can do this from *~/.textadept/modules/lua/post_init.lua*:

     events.connect(events.LANGUAGE_MODULE_LOADED, function(lang)
       if lang == 'lua' then buffer.use_tabs = true end